nopSolutions/nopCommerce/upgradescripts/1.90-2.00/Readme.txt

 	6h.
 Recreate product variant attribute combination (if you had ones) 6i.
 Reconfigure prices by customer roles (Now we have new implementation of tier prices based on customer roles) 6j.
 Reconfigure discount requirements for each discount (new implementation)
+8. Delete all pictures from \Content\Images\Thumbs directory
-8. Ensure that everything is OK
+9. Ensure that everything is OK